pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/scale-cluster/scale-cluster.md

 ## Introduction

-### About Product/Technology
+In this lab, we scale a WebLogic Cluster.
+In lab 5, we specify the *2* as replicas size. here, we modify the value to *3* and re-deploy the domain.

 ### Objectives

 In this lab, you will:

-* Scale a WebLogic Cluster using WebLogic Kubernetes Toolkit UI
+* Scale a WebLogic Cluster using WebLogic Kubernetes Toolkit UI.

 ### Prerequisites

+* Successfully created the virtual machine, which consist of all required softwares.

 ## Task 1: Scaling a WebLogic Cluster using WebLogic Kubernetes Toolkit UI